So many people are asking about the new Packages feature in CodeIgniter 2.0 that I need to put this to bed:

 Packages in no way map to the URL but instead have to be loaded via:

 Doing this would allow several useful things:

-- Store models/libaries containing complex business logic in one place between various applications.
+- Store models/libraries containing complex business logic in one place between various applications.

 - Maintain one set of third-party stuff to stop having to constantly upgrade cURL, REST, Cache, Asset libraries, etc.

 - Allow users of an open-source system to drop in third-party libs without actually putting them in /application.

 - Allow cross-loading from one package to another, everything is a fallback